 Sometimes, when you receive an award or recognition for something you’ve done, you are expected to say a few words of gratitude for the recognition.
-The challenge is in balancing your speech with the right amount of gratitude, modesty, and humility without erring on the side of condescension, self-deprecation and arrogance.
+The challenge of the acceptance speech is in balancing your speech with the right amount of gratitude, modesty, and humility without erring on the side of condescension, self-deprecation, and arrogance.
 In addition, you are supposed to do all this in a short amount of time so the event can move on to the next item on the agenda!

 Tips for good acceptance speeches